USC PA Pathways Mission

 The goal of LeAD is to prepare each student to be well-equipped for success throughout their academic and professional aspirations.

-• CReW (College REadiness Workshops) is designed to provide 11th grade and 12th grade students with support for their college pathway ensuring that they have support for their application, as they aspire to pursue careers in healthcare that requires higher education.
+• CReW (College REadiness Workshop) is designed to provide support for 11th and 12th grade students as they prepare for their college pathway.
+The program equips students with the tools, guidance, and individualized support needed to successfully navigate the college application process, particularly for those aspiring to pursue healthcare careers that require higher education.

 • The Workforce Prep branch aims to introduce 12th graders and 18+ to healthcare practice, etiquette, and educational subjects that are prerequisites to most healthcare careers.
 Exposing them to the history of healthcare, anatomy, physiology, medical terminology, clinical skills, and pathophysiology of common medical conditions.
 This branch focuses on exploring technical careers and different pathways to reach graduate programs in a fiscally responsible way within the medical field.